 Placer County Safe Disposal:

-Epi-pens that still have the epinephrine inside the auto-injector must be disposed of at the Western Placer Waste Management Authority’s Household Hazardous Waste facility.
+A note on Epi-Pens: unused Epi-Pen products are not accepted at Recology; only sharps and lancets.
+Additionally, Epi-Pens that still have the epinephrine inside the auto-injector must be disposed of at the Western Placer Waste Management Authority’s Household Hazardous Waste facility.

 - Western Placer Waste Management Authority